Arsenal and the Curse of 9

 Merson– Merse in his final year had an off-on-off season.
 Off form, on drugs, off his trolley

-Anelka– Started out great but the curse of the no.9 shirt struck and he decided to sulk his way to a move to Madrid
+Anelka– Started out great but then decided to sulk his way to a move to Madrid

-Suker – an unspectacular season with Arsenal before being sold to West Ham
+Suker – an unspectacular season with Arsenal before moving to West Ham

 Reyes – The gypsy Spaniard who didn’t speak Spanish… what chance did he have in England?
 Wanted to leave the minute he arrived.
 Never lived up to the hype despite some promising games.